-On September 28, 1991, the world lost one of the most iconic musicians of all time: Miles Davis.
-Born in 1926 to then rare black middle class parents, Davis would grow from boy to adult through some of the nation’s hardest times, and his music would help an exhausted post war country regain its attitude of hope.
+On September 28th, 1991, the world lost one of the most iconic musicians of all time: Miles Davis.
+Born in 1926 to then rare black middle-class parents, Davis would grow from a boy to an adult through some of the nation’s hardest times, and his music would help an exhausted post-war country regain its attitude of hope.
 His innovations caused seismic shifts in the music world, as trends like Bebop, Cool, Hard Bop, Blue, and Fusion sprung from his need to seek something beyond what he heard around him.
 Davis regularly went beyond his own boundaries, fearlessly looking for the next wave.
 Sadly, a closer look at his life reveals he was likely searching for anything he could control in the midst of a runaway life.

 Davis wasn’t one for bending his notes, keeping vibrato to a minimum for most of his career.
 His playing was so captivating because it was so honest.
 You were seeing directly into him.
 The rawness, the energy masterfully restrained into short, staccato flights of fancy held the jazz community’s attention for decades.

 He was a rare player in all accounts.
-A musician’s musician who also also held the public attention.
-Though the critical acclaim he fet he deserved was lauded on contemporaries, the players who took the stage with him is a parade of names etched into the walls of jazz History.
+A musician’s musician who also held the public’s attention.
+Though the critical acclaim he felt he deserved was lauded on contemporaries, the players who took the stage with him is a parade of names etched into the walls of jazz history.
 The aforementioned Charlie Parker, John Coltrane, Gil Evans, Herbie Hancock, Wayne Shorter, Thelonius Monk, Sonny Rollins, Art Taylor, Julian “Cannonball” Adderley, Bill Evans, Bennie Maupin, John McLaughlin to name just a few.
 He was as proficient at recruiting existing greats as discovering diamonds in the rough.
 His playing didn’t just elevate those around them, it inspired them to play beyond themselves.

 As the seventies wore on, he honed his fusion of rock and jazz, releasing albums like Dark Magus, Agharta, and Pangaea which broke loose from the confines of the studio.
 With compositions both rock and jazz, the trio served as almost a musical Rosetta Stone, a secret code to an all new language that Davis was conceiving on the fly.
 Challenged audiences were divided, with some instantly swept away in the sonic maelstrom, while others found the aggressive variances of tone and breakneck pace shifts occasionally bordering on atonal to be more than they could handle.
 Though his music was breaking bonds, his mind was being slowly locked down, as he faced a deteriorating mental state and a devolution into near hermitage when not onstage.